-Ned Henry is on yet another time drop in 1940 in Coventry Cathedral just after the air raid by the Nazis that destroyed the cathedral.
+Ned Henry is on yet another time drop in 1940 in Coventry Cathedral just after an air raid by the Nazis destroyed the cathedral.
 Desperately hunting for the bishop’s bird stump, he and his fellow time travelers are trying to get their stories straight (so the “contemps” don’t suspect they’re from roughly 100 years in the future) and working on a strict schedule.
-After all, the tyrannical Lady Schrapnell is insistent that her 21st century restoration of Coventry Cathedral be exact down to the last detail and has been sending Ned on more time drops than are recommended back to back.
-The consecration of the new cathedral is rapidly approaching.
-Abruptly yanked back to the infirmary for his waxing eloquence on the virtues of man’s best friend, Ned is diagnosed with time-lag (caused from his many recent time drops) and prescribed strict rest.
+After all, the tyrannical Lady Schrapnell is insistent that her 21st-century restoration of Coventry Cathedral be exact down to the last detail and has been sending Ned on more time drops than are recommended back-to-back.
+Unfortunately, Ned is diagnosed with time-lag (caused by his many recent time drops) and prescribed strict rest.
 Rest his supervisor deems will best happen in the Victorian time period while Ned is simultaneously on another mission with the lovely Miss Kindle.
 After all, the Victorian time period was idyllic, slow-paced, and very restful, right?
 Wrong, oh so wrong.

-And so the reader is plunged into Ned’s dilemma in this tightly written, humorous novel that involves time travel, a touch of romance, a lot of mystery, some very clever writing, and many hilarious satirical observations of the Victorians.
-The Victorian characters are pitch perfect, and the myriad references to British literature–particularly Shakespeare, the Victorian poets, Three Men in a Boat, to Say Nothing of the Dog, and the masters of the British mystery (Dorothy Sayers and Agatha Christie) add to the enjoyment for any reader who is remotely familiar with them.
-Ned is a wonderfully witty narrator to boot.
+And so we are plunged into Ned’s dilemma in this clever, tightly written, humorous novel that involves time travel (without an overly “sci-fi” feel), a touch of romance (but not “mushy”!), a lot of mystery, and many hilarious satirical observations of the Victorians.
+Pitch-perfect characters and myriad references to British literature add to the enjoyment.